j-kk/WebDownloader/README.md

     python run.py
 ```

-All the configuration should be specified in .env files (Just modify values from example.env and load the env file before launching with ```source```).
+All the configuration should be specified in .env files (Just modify values from example.env and load the env file before launching with ```source & export DATA_LOCATION```).
 Assuming redis is working, you can start celery workers:

 ```
-    celery -A WebDownloader.jobs.celery worker --loglevel=INFO
+    celery -A WebDownloader.jobs.worker.celery worker --loglevel=INFO
 ```

 ### Usage with Docker-compose